Is Your Canal Boat Ready for the Winter?

 Treat boat covers with specialist vinyl cleaners to help to protect them.
 Put on the chimney cap & check the seal on chimney collars and any other inlets, check around the windows whilst you’ve got the sealant gun out and seal any cracks where water might ingress.

 Make sure your boat's mooring pins and ropes are secure, but slack enough to deal with the normal rise or fall of water levels.
-Check your mooring ropes for wear and tear and replace is required.
-Where possible attach a long rope to a tree or higher ground, so that if flooding occurs, or the boat becomes loose in high winds, the additional rope could provide an extra safety line.
+Check your mooring ropes for wear and tear and replace if required.
+Where possible, attach a long rope to a tree or higher ground, so that if flooding occurs, or the boat becomes loose in high winds, the additional rope could provide an extra safety line.

-Visit the narrow boat regularly, especially during extreme weather or prolonged rainfall to adjust mooring ropes and check bilge pumps, and check that batteries are coping with the situation and that deck drains are clear and free debris and leaves.
+Visit the boat regularly, especially during extreme weather or prolonged rainfall to adjust mooring ropes and check bilge pumps, and check that batteries are coping with the situation and that deck drains are clear and free debris and leaves.

 Engine and Bilges

-Run the engine for an hour every time you visit as this pushes oil around the engine and prevents it rusting.
+Run the engine for an hour every time you visit, as this pushes oil around the engine and prevents it rusting.
 It will also top up the battery if left running long enough (beware of doing this if you’ve drained the cooling system!).
 Spray terminals with a silicone-free lubricant and grease all available grease points on the engine and drive and electrical connectors.

 The best protection for the engine is to change the oil and service the engine according to the manufacturer's instructions before leaving for long periods.
 This way all the filters are clean, water has been removed and any corrosive elements that may have built up inside the engine are washed away.
 Give the engine and electrical components and wiring a good spray with WD-40, this will help to keep the damp away and prevent bad connections in the spring.